fnando/browser/README.md

 * Firefox Tablet 14+
 * Opera 12+

-You can define your your rules.
+You can define your own rules.
 A rule must be a proc/lambda or any object that implements the method === and accepts the browser object.
 To redefine all rules, clear the existing rules before adding your own.

 ```ruby
 # Only Chrome Canary is considered modern.